geofmureithi/plugy/README.md

 License

-This project is licensed under the GNU General Public License.
+This project is licensed under the MIT OR Apache-2.0 License.

 <!-- Badges -->